dipashreepatil/cosmos/code/search/src/binary_search/README.md

 # Binary search
 The binary search algorithm is used for finding an element in a sorted array.
 It has the average performance O(log n).
+Binary search approach is normally preffered for larger N and sorted array elements.

 ## Procedure
 1. Find middle element of the array.